wp-plugins/posterous-importer-advanced/readme.txt

 Don't forget to stay up to date on everything WordPress from the Internet's number one resource: http://wpmu.org

-Hey, one more thing… we hope you <a href="http://profiles.wordpress.org/WPMUDEV/">enjoy our free offerings</a> as much as we've loved making them for you!
+Hey, one more thing... we hope you <a href="http://profiles.wordpress.org/WPMUDEV/">enjoy our free offerings</a> as much as we've loved making them for you!

 == Changelog ==